 Unidentified

-Note: The AV cables usually labelled RVL-009 is referenced as RVL-008 in an official Wii manual last modified in July 2006 (a few months before the Wii's release in November 2006).
+Note: The AV cables that are usually labelled RVL-009 are labelled as RVL-008 in an official Wii manual last modified in July 2006 (a few months before the Wii's release in November 2006).
 Whether this is referencing a prototype AV cable or is simply an error is unknown, but can be viewed here.

 LAN Adapter